-You must declare on your application if you, or any of your directors, are currently subject to an investigation by the police for an offence which may lead to a conviction or caution.
-If you are under investigation by a health or social care regulatory body (see the previous section), or a primary care organisation you must also tell us about this.
+You must declare on your application if you are currently subject to an investigation by the police for an offence which may lead to a conviction or caution.
+If you are under investigation by a health or social care regulatory body (see the previous section), or a primary care organisation, you must also tell us about this.

-If you, or any of your directors, are under investigation by a police force outside the UK, for an offence that would lead to a conviction in England or Wales, you must declare this.
-Also, if you are being investigated by a health or social care regulatory body outside the UK, you must also tell us of this.
+If you are under investigation by a police force outside the UK, for an offence that may lead to a conviction in England or Wales, you must declare this.
+Also, if you are being investigated by a health or social care regulatory body outside the UK you must also tell us of this.

-When making a declaration in relation to current investigations please provide as much information as possible, including information about the circumstances leading to the investigation.
+When making a declaration in relation to current investigations, please provide as much information as possible, including information about the circumstances leading to the investigation.
 Providing us with as much information as early as possible will help to prevent us having to ask you for more information, which will slow down the progress of your application.

 In cases where we receive an application that includes a declaration about a current investigation, it is unlikely that this will prevent you from being registered.
 However, this will depend on the nature and seriousness of the allegations being investigated against you.
 If we do decide to register you, we will require you to inform us of the outcome of the investigation.
-If the outcome leads to you being given a sanction, or we have concerns about your fitness to undertake training, we may decide to refer you to the GOC's Fitness to Practise team (if you are registered at the time); they will then consider whether we need to further investigate and take action that might affect your continuing registration.
+If the outcome leads to you being given a sanction, or we have concerns about your fitness to practise, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate and take action that might affect your continuing registration.

 If, after reading this guidance, you are still unsure about whether you should make a declaration in relation to a determination, you should make the declaration.
-You may also wish to speak to your professional body, or take your own legal advice, before deciding whether to make a declaration.
+You may also wish to speak to your employer or professional body, or take your own legal advice, before deciding whether to make a declaration.

-As with all information we request and hold about you, the GOC will be guided by the principles of the Data Protection Act 1998 that any data requested, held and processed by us is relevant and proportionate to the reasons that we have requested it.
+As with all of the information we request and hold about you, the GOC will be guided by the principles of the Data Protection Act 1998 that any data requested, held and processed by us is relevant and proportionate to the reasons that we have requested it.